miladr/jalali/README.md

 - This bundle is created based on [Laravel-Date](https://github.com/swt83/laravel-date) by [Scott Travis](https://github.com/swt83) (MIT Licensed).
 - [Jalali (Shamsi) DateTime](https://github.com/sallar/jDateTime) class included in the package is created by [Sallar Kaboli](http://sallar.me) and is released under the MIT License.
 - This package was created by [Milad Rey](http://milad.io) and is released under the MIT License.
+- This package was forked from [Miladr/Jalali](http://github.com/miladr/jalai) and fixed bugs and customized by [Morilog](http://morilog.ir)